lapsedtheorist/csv-tools/README.md

   second file
 - If the identifier exists in the second file but not in the first, the output data will not contain the data for this identifier

+**csv-from-json** expects a file containing one JSON structure per line as the first argument and will take the simple processing step of converting the top level keys of the JSON structure to the headings of the CSV output data.
+Nested JSON structures are included in the output as JSON.